Jeriah12/user-service/README.md

 ```
 This command will execute all tests located in the tests directory.

-For testing start up database by running command:
+For testing start up database by running command as administrator:

 ```bash
 net start MongoDB